-Asha tells the “unofficial story” of the Ananda Community in Mountain View: less dates and places, more on how the community lifts the quality of the residents’ lives.
+Asha Praver tells the “unofficial story” of the Ananda Community in Mountain View: less dates and places, more on how the community lifts the quality of the residents’ lives.

-Asha: When I moved to the Bay Area in 1986, I had spent the previous sixteen years at the original Ananda community, Ananda Village, located in the Sierra foothills outside Nevada City, California.
+Asha: When David and I moved to the Bay Area in 1986, I had spent the previous sixteen years at the original Ananda community, Ananda Village, located in the Sierra foothills outside Nevada City, California.
 I came to Ananda at twenty-four, so I’d essentially been involved with the community my whole adult life.
 And community had always seemed a natural and even obvious way to live.

 It was an “only certain kinds of people could ever live here” kind of environment.
 In fact, Swami Kriyananda suggested that David and I not live in the communal house, because if we were there full-time, we’d end up spending seventy percent of our time relating to fifteen percent of the congregation.

 We rented a series of houses over several years, and I’ll never forget how peculiar it was for me, when the landlord’s gardener came around one day, and I looked out the window and saw a man cutting the grass whom I had never seen before.
 It was the first time in sixteen years when there was someone working close to my space that I didn’t know.

 It was an odd moment, and I realized that everything about my life had changed.
 It wasn’t that we were fragile flowers who would perish outside the protective borders of the Ananda community.
 It was a question of suddenly seeing the difference from a calm center and being mildly surprised.

 Our ongoing perception was that living in community is a tremendous boon.
 And so, when it came time to find a permanent home, we looked around and realized that apartment complexes are beautifully designed to be communities, but they just weren’t being used that way.